What Is The Department Of Homeland Security (DHS) Trusted Tester Certification?

 - DHSA-TT-202-A Trusted Tester – Certification Exam for Web on Windows (10+ hours)

 As you can see from the above, becoming a DHS Trusted Tester is no easy task and will require dedication and determination.
 However, if you are ready to take the next steps and register for training, use the new self-enrollment portal.
 You will need to establish an account to register for training, but there is no cost to register.

 To close, becoming a DHS Trusted Tester is a worthwhile endeavor that offers many benefits to accessibility professionals.
 While the path may seem arduous, you can do it and you do not need to rush.
-However, if you do need some assistance, always feel free to contact us and we would be happy to guide you.
+However, if you do need some assistance, always feel free to contact us.
+TestPros employees DHS Trusted Testers and we are happy to guide you.